forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Summary Findings regarding Transmission Paths
 * *Exchanged Air is associated to Covid Spread:* Covid-19 transmissions correlate to the amount of air people breadth from each other.
 The amount of exchanged air is high:
-   * Confined air = Indoors with bad ventilation (often either heated or air-conditioned)
+   * Confined air: Indoors with bad ventilation (often either heated or air-conditioned)
    * Increased inhaling
      * being at low air pressure (either high altitude or airplane)
      * vocal activities such as singing or shouting
      * strains e.g. sports.
-For people who have a low oxygen uptake (e.g. arteriosclerosis or very unathletic) already going up a staircase can be enough for deep breathing.
+Already going up a staircase can be enough when: the oxygen uptake is low (e.g. arteriosclerosis) or unathletic or going up fast.
 * *Dry Indoor Air is associated to the Spread of severe Covid:* Nearly all waves of severe Covid occur in settings with dry air: heated, ACs or dry outdoor air.
 Likely since the lung deposition rate is increased when the exhaled virions dry out.
 Also the virions have a higher viability in dry air and the immune system clearance of the respiratory tract is reduced in dry air.
 * *Droplet Transmission is likely Not important for the spread of symptomatic Covid:* In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 is not noticed.
 * *Fomite Transmission is likely Not important for the spread of symptomatic Covid:* In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmissions of symptomatic Covid neither at the population level (regions where water to wash hands is scarce) nor through contact-tracing (e.g. on camping grounds, take away food).